Francesca-Corrao/Emotional_Framework/README.md

 You should not face any problem using it from anaconda

 ### Python 3 environment
-* conda create -n emotional-framework
+* conda create -n emotional-framework python=3.12
 * conda activate emotional-framework
 * pip install flask
 * pip install requests
-* pip install threading

 Node
 ------